mnot/I-D/draft-nottingham-rfc8615bis.md

 : The name requested for the well-known URI, relative to "/.well-known/"; e.g., "example".

 Change controller:
-: For Standards-Track RFCs, state "IETF".
+: For Standards Track RFCs, state "IETF".
 For others, give the name of the responsible party.
-Other details (e.g., e-mail address, home page URI) may also be included.
+Other details (e.g., email address, home page URI) may also be included.

 Specification document(s):
 : Reference to the document that specifies the field, preferably including a URI that can be used